AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 Nmap done: 1 IP address (1 host up) scanned in 56.82 seconds
 ```

-- [ ] Store the port containing a name with SQL or DB in it
+- [X] Store the port containing a name with SQL or DB in it

+Notice that **TCP Port 1433** contains an SQL server on it, specifically Microsoft SQL Server 2017 14.00.1000.00; RTM.

-- [ ] Submit the port number on the browser window
+- [X] Submit the port number on the browser window

+We can now submit the port number to the HackTheBox interface.

 ### Task 2

 - [ ]